Skip to Main Content

 Afternoon:

 Free time.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions.
 We also will provide transportation for an elective field trip to The Clark Art Institute.
-The entrance cost is not included in your program fees, and you will need to pay onsite.
+The entrance cost is not included in your program fees and will be collected by the group leader prior to check-in at the Institute.
 For those who decide to visit, you will have time for self-exploration.
 The Clark is an art museum and research institution.
 Its collection consists of European and American paintings, sculpture, prints, drawings, photographs, and decorative arts from the fourteenth to the early twentieth century.
 The Clark, along with the Massachusetts Museum of Contemporary Art and the Williams College Museum of Art, forms a trio of art museums in the Berkshires.
-We will regroup in the late afternoon at the hotel and depart to Tanglewood for a session with a BSO musician or administrator.
+We will regroup in the late afternoon at the hotel and depart to Tanglewood for two more sessions with BSO musicians or administrators.

 Dinner: